 Beginning April 1, 2020:

 - Posting Requirement and Cause of Action for Retaliation (AB 5843)- Beginning April 1, 2020, New Jersey Law will require businesses to conspicuously post notification on misclassification, “in a form to be issued by the commissioner.”
-In May, the NJDOL has issued a form notice poster for employers to use. respect to the electronic posting or distribution of the Notice.
+In May, the NJDOL issued a form notice poster for employers to use.
 We anticipate the NJDOL will publish guidance or a regulation addressing the issue of electronic posting or distribution of the notice in light of current work-from-home orders.